squamtech/squamtech.github.io/README.md

 Squamish, British Columbia, Canada.

-We aim to meet at local venues in Squamish be they co-working spaces, local companies that volunteer their space or local establishments that can cater to social gatherings.
+We meet at various local venues in Squamish be they co-working spaces, local companies that volunteer their space or local establishments that can cater to social gatherings.

 Cheers!